-Unrestricted Standby: Whenever any employee is required to remain available on a standby basis, he/she shall be compensated at the rate of \$2.25 per hour.

-Standby duty means time in excess of the official workweek during which an employee is required to return to duty when called to do so.
+Whenever any employee is required to remain available on an On-Call basis, he/she shall be compensated at the rate of \$2.25 per hour.
+On-Call duty means time in excess of the official workweek during which an employee is required to return to duty when called to do so.

-5.7 Travel Pay
+4.8 Travel Pay